stjude/proteinpaint/client/tw/README.md

 ## Goals for Refactoring

-1. Replace fillTermWrapper() with router-style code that fully resolves to a specific tw data shape, and has a lot more type annotations and unit/integration tests.
+1. Replace fillTermWrapper() with router-style code that fully resolves to a specific tw data shape, with unit/integration tests and built-in type safety while also minimizing the need for type annotations in class methods and consumer code.
 2. Minimize the need for consumer code to know about tw types, hide data-shape related details from app, plot, or component code.
-3. Code tw handlers as 'plugins'.
-Within term wrapper handler code/methods, specialize to one instance type/context, so that
+3. Code custom tw methods either as addons (recommended) or extended subclass.
+Within term wrapper handler code/methods, can use union of classes, or specialize to one instance type/context, so that
 - there will be less need for static and runtime checks as related to the tw term type, q.type, and q.mode data instance.